gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Allegorical sense:**
 1. It is an abomination to eat the offering of a sacrifice outside of the stipulated rules (Lv 19:8), it is an abomination and his offering shall not be accepted.
 Just as it is a grave sacrilege to commune carrying mortal sins.
 # Chapter 20
 **Key themes:**
-1. Punishments for crimes in Chapter 18, basically, death penalty to all of them.
+2. Punishments for crimes in Chapter 18, basically, death penalty to all of them.
-2. All the ritual laws have the purpose of making Israel *Holy*, not only in the sense of sacredness and sanctity, but to the most basic, that is, *separated*, *set apart* (Ex 20:26).
+3. All the ritual laws have the purpose of making Israel *Holy*, not only in the sense of sacredness and sanctity, but to the most basic, that is, *separated*, *set apart* (Ex 20:26).
+# Chapter 21
+**Key themes:**
+1. Priests are specially holy (set apart), because of their unique status of being consecrated to the LORD.
+Thus, they have stricter rule on ritual uncleanliness.
+2. The High Priest have stricter rules.
+The High Priest shall only marry a woman who is virgin, so that he doesn’t mix his bloodline with the common people.
+(Lv 21:15)

+**Analogical sense:**
+1. Lv 21:15 points to Mary’s perpetual virginity.
+God chooses the Blessed Virgin Mary to be His spouse and she remains pure and virgin and her lineage remains clean.

 ---
 # References